 Private Investigator Salary Information for Arkansas*

-You’ll be glad to know that the median salary for PIs in Arkansas was $72,508, according to May 2020 BLS statistics – that’s about $19,000 more than the national median for these pros.
-Even better, build your resume by getting a few years of experience under your belt and you’ll be among the top 10% who are earning an annual, average salary of $96,480.
+You’ll be glad to know that the median salary for PIs in Arkansas is $42,850, according to May 2023 BLS statistics.
+Even better, build your resume by getting a few years of experience under your belt and you’ll be among the top 10% who are earning an annual salary that starts at $102,640.

 The Arkansas State Police regulates and licenses private investigators in Arkansas.
 Before you can earn a license, however, you’ll need at least two, consecutive years of experience in investigations, either in law enforcement or working in a support role for a licensed PI.
 You’ll also need to pass a state board exam and a background check.